MCTerni/SampleCodes/README.md

 # SampleCodes
-Those are some samples of codes representative of my job.
+Those are some sample codes that represent my coding skills.

 Java - it is the most current job I did professionally.
 I refactored part of a code that used to be repeated, almost entirely, in 4 different classes.
 The goal was extract a method to be used for the 4 original classes.
 The original 4 classes were 4 different UIs, 2 of them used to generate individual customer reports, and the other 2 to generate the same reports for multiple customers.
 In the end I not only could extract the method as required, as I also could reduce the number of UIs for 2, one for the individual generation and other for the multiple generation because  the type of report is now dynamically defined.
 I still see a lot of potential improvements for those classes, but the idea at this moment was extract a common method without change anything outside those 4 classes.